IamSarTech/mysarkportfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      ## My name is Sarthak, and I am a Developer.
+I was born and raised in
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      Moradabad, Uttar Pradesh, but I currently reside in Chennai.
+I am a university student at SRM Chennai, pursuing a B.Tech. in Computer Science.
+      In my spare time, I enjoy swimming, coding, and following Formula 1.

     media:
       type: ImageBlock
-      url: /images/about.jpg
+      url: /images/IMG_8854.JPG
       altText: Hero image
     styles:
       self: